nkent23/convention-room-calculator/README.md

 3. **Add Papers**: Use the "Manage Papers" button to add individual papers or import from CSV
 4. **Set Up Round Tables**: Configure the number of round tables needed
 5. **Calculate Schedule**: The system automatically generates the initial schedule
-6. **Manual Placement**: Click on empty position slots to choose session type (round table or paper), then select specific options.
-Mixed scheduling allows any combination within time slots
+6. **Manual Placement**: All positions start empty.
+Click any position to assign session type, or use "Auto-Populate" for intelligent assignment with round tables at end positions.
+Full modification capabilities available.
 7. **Customize Sessions**: Click on any session to edit details, assign moderators, or add notes
 8. **Export Results**: Generate PDF schedules or export data for external use